Undergraduate Honors in English

 Advantages of Honors

-- the opportunity, with other highly motivated students, to take small seminars (15 students or less), that are taught by some of our best, most enthusiastic professors;
+- the opportunity, with other highly motivated students, to take small seminars (15 students or fewer), that are taught by some of our best, most enthusiastic professors;

 - the option, where appropriate, to write an Honors Thesis that can be submitted to graduate schools as a writing sample;